 B. Consent Agenda

 Pull report from Mr. Bill Petersen.
 Ambulance report given by Michael Bertram with statistical review of ambulance usage which is slightly increased due to ALS status.
 Review and descriptions of requested new equipment LUCAS and AED machines provided.
-M. Bertram has accepted position of Township Ambulance Authority.
+M. Bertram has accepted position of PRESIDENT OF Township Ambulance Authority.
 This will not impact his current position.
 Approved by Consent.

 C. Special Reports Agenda